joshbenzon/blueno-bills/README.md

 ### BackEnd
 - In the "backend" folder with the "pom.xml" file, type `mvn package`.
 - Then, type `./run --gui`.
 This will run our REPL and also run the web scraper componenet that loads a Chrome Web Page to scrape menus.
 (This might take awhile to load!)
-- Then, type in the terminal `load-database ../data/StudentData.sqlite3`.
+- Then, type in a terminal window`load-database ../data/StudentData.sqlite3`.
 This will load our database of students.

 ### FrontEnd
 - In the "frontend" folder, type `cd blueno-bills`.